Skip to content

 Resolution

-Before you begin, make sure that the Amazon EBS CSI driver is installed in the required Amazon EKS clusters.
+Before you begin, make sure the Amazon EBS CSI driver is installed in the required Amazon EKS clusters.

 Note: Multi-Attach enabled volumes can be attached to up to 16 Linux instances built on the Nitro System that are in the same Availability Zone.

-To use Amazon EBS Multi-Attach to attach the same volume to multiple workloads across multiple clusters, complete the following steps.
+To use Amazon EBS Multi-Attach to attach the same volume to multiple workloads across multiple clusters, complete the following steps:

 Provision an Amazon EBS volume

-aws ec2 create-volume --volume-type io2 --multi-attach-enabled --size 10 --iops 2000 --region <example-region> --availability-zone <example-az> --tag-specifications 'ResourceType=volume,Tags=[{Key=purpose,Value=prod},{Key=Name,Value=multi-attach-eks}]'
+aws ec2 create-volume --volume-type io2 --multi-attach-enabled --size 10 --iops 2000 --region example-region --availability-zone example-az --tag-specifications 'ResourceType=volume,Tags=[{Key=purpose,Value=prod},{Key=Name,Value=multi-attach-eks}]'

-Note: Replace <example-region> with your required AWS Region.
-Replace <example-az> with your required Availability Zone.
+Note: Replace example-region with your required AWS Region.
+Replace example-az with your required Availability Zone.

 Retrieve the volume ID

-aws ec2 describe-volumes --filters "Name=tag:Name,Values=multi-attach-eks*" --query "Volumes[*].{ID:VolumeId}" --region <example-region>
+aws ec2 describe-volumes --filters "Name=tag:Name,Values=multi-attach-eks*" --query "Volumes[*].{ID:VolumeId}" --region example-region

 Note: Replace example-region with the required AWS Region.

-Provision a persistent workload in an existing cluster using the preceding volume ID
+Provision a persistent workload in cluster A

-1. Create the following manifest named workloadA.yml:
+Create the following manifest named workloadA.yaml:

 apiVersion: v1